amazonniches/amazonniches.github.io/about/index.md

 Hi.
 I'm Earl Peres.

 I, together with a couple of friends, started blogging reviews of Android tablets back in 2008.
-Now we've moved on to demystifying a swanky new technology: High Dynamic Range 4k Televisions.
+Now we've moved on to demystifying a rather new technology: High Dynamic Range 4k Televisions.

 Our goal would be sifting to the technical verbiage that looms the technology world in order to give better informed lucid opinions to our buyers.